liquity/bold/README.md

 Must Finance is a liquity V2 fork for the Saga EVM, with additional collaterals and security features.

 ## Changes between Must Finance and Liquity:
-1. New collateral types and pricefeeds: FBTC, tBTC, SAGA, WETH, rETH.
+1. New collateral types and pricefeeds: tBTC, SAGA, WETH, stATOM.
 2. Ability to add and remove collateral branches via new admin funtions in the Collateral Registry.
 3. Governoring of more protocol parameters, such as fees, LTV requirements, minimum debt, minimum interest rate, and more.
 4. Removal of Liquity Governance in favor of a more manual incentive direction system.